BioShock: Gameplay

+In addition to plasmids, the player can collect and buy tonics that provide passive bonuses, such as increasing Jack's strength, using EVE more efficiently, or making Jack more resistant to damage.
+The player can only have a limited number of plasmids and tonics active at any time, and can swap between the various plasmids and tonics at certain stations located throughout Rapture.
+Plasmids and tonics are purchased using ADAM, which is gathered by choosing to harvest or save Little Sisters.
+If one chooses to harvest Little Sisters, they will get the maximum amount of Adam, but they won't survive the process.
+However If the player saves the Little Sisters, they will receive less Adam, but Tenenbaum will make it worth your while.
+Accessing the Little Sisters requires defeating the armored Big Daddies that protect them; if the player avoids attacking the Big Daddies or the Little Sisters, they remain neutral to the player.

-The game provides several options for players to face challenges.
+The game provides several options to face challenges.
 In addition to direct combat, the player can use plasmids to lure enemies into traps or to turn enemies against each other, or employ stealth tactics to avoid detection by hostiles including the security systems and turrets.
-The player can hack into any of Rapture's automated systems; the hacking process is done via a mini-game similar to Pipe Mania where the player must connect two points on opposite sides of a grid with a limited set of piping within a fixed amount of time, with failure to complete in time costing health and potentially sounding alarms.
+The player can hack into any of Rapture's automated systems; the hacking process is done via a mini-game where the player must connect two points on opposite sides of a grid with a limited set of piping within a fixed amount of time, with failure to complete in time costing health and potentially sounding alarms.
 Early in the game, the player is given a research camera; by taking photographs of enemies, the player will cumulatively gain knowledge about the individual foes which translates into attack boosts and other benefits when facing that enemy type in the future.

-The player collects money by exploring Rapture and from the bodies of defeated foes; this money can be used at vending machines to restock on ammunition, health and EVE, and other items; like security cameras, vending machines can also be hacked to reduce the costs of items from it.
-The player will also receive rewards in the form of ADAM from completing some tasks, as well as from either saving or killing the Little Sisters after defeating their Big Daddy guardian.
-ADAM is used to purchase new plasmids from Gatherer's Garden machines scattered around Rapture.
-In addition to plasmids, the player will also collect and buy tonics that provide passive bonuses, such as increasing Jack's strength, using EVE more efficiently, or making Jack more resistant to damage.
-The player can only have a limited number of plasmids and tonics active at any time, and can swap between the various plasmids and tonics at certain stations located throughout Rapture.
+The player collects money by exploring Rapture and from the bodies of defeated foes; this money can be used at vending machines to restock on ammunition, health and EVE, and other items; like security cameras, vending machines can be hacked to reduce the costs of items from it.